ViniciuzzzzzYk/universalVInix/README.md

--- Universal Vex Hub Script - All features in a single tab (no tabs) -- Includes BAB Farm, Gunfight ESP, Team Check, Aimbot, and other features unified in one GUI
+-- Universal Vex Hub Script - Single GUI with all features integrated -- Includes BAB Farm (teleport autofarm), ESP with team check and aimbot, and other features unified

 local VexHub = {}